dekuNukem/STM32_tutorials/000_intro_blinkLED/README.md

 ## The dev board

-By now you should have all three pieces of hardwares ready: the ST-Link v2 programmer, USB serial adapter, and the dev board itself:
+By now you should have all three pieces of hardwares ready: the dev board itself, the ST-Link v2 programmer, and the USB serial adapter:

 ![Alt text](resources/all3.jpg)